2019-2028

 10th District Vice President Líma Serves as Elector

 The Electoral College in all 50 states gathered to cast their ballots for President-Elect Joe Biden and Vice President-Elect Kamala Harris.
-In California, 10th District Vice President Frank Líma was the first IAFF member to participate in the process.
+In California, 10th District Vice President Frank Líma made history as the first IAFF member to take part in the process.

 Read More